unicode-org/icu/docs/processes/release/tasks/docs.md

 3. The output file `icu4j<ver>.api3.gz` is created in `<icu4j_root>/out` directory.
 4. Copy the output .gz file to `<icu4j_root>/tools/build` directory and check in the file to the repository.
 5. You may delete very old versions of the API signature files.
-Keeping 10 versions to the latest should be good enough.
+We keep last 5 versions including a new release and ICU_3.6.

 Note: This task is only necessary for reference releases, because we won't change public APIs in maintenance releases.
 The API signature file for an ICU4J